WordPress/hosting-handbook/upgrading.md

 - Plugins: probably no
 - Themes: probably no

-_If you don't have PHP 7.2 configured yet, do it.
+_If you don't have PHP 7.4 configured yet, do it.
 Chances are that everything will still work normally._

 WordPress 4.9 was the last version with the Classic Editor, so, a lot of people, afraid of the new editor, stopped updating WordPress.
 WordPress 5.0+ is fully compatible with the Classic Editor content, so it can be upgraded without losing any content.

-Also, when WordPress 4.9 was released, PHP 7.0+ was very stablished and 5 WordPress version had support.
-Upgrading from PHP 5.6 to PHP 7.0+ is very stable.
+Also, when WordPress 4.9 was released, PHP 7.0+ was very stablished and WordPress 5.0 version had support.
+Upgrading from PHP 5.6.20+ to PHP 7.0+ should be very stable.

-From WordPress 4.9, you can continue with the manual update process, or start using [WP-CLI](https://wp-cli.org/), the tool to run WordPress commands directly via console, something that can easy the process.
+From WordPress 4.9, you can continue with the manual update process, or start using [WP-CLI](https://wp-cli.org/), the tool to run WordPress commands directly via console, something that can ease the process.

 As with any upgrade, the first thing to do is to make a backup copy.